Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 Would you like to take this offer? (y/n):
 ```

-After the VC Holder confirms the Offer, the transaction is pushed to the blockchain:
+Enter `y` to confirm, and the transaction will be pushed to the blockchain:

 ```bash
 Accepted offer with ID e479f5ab94ad2bfa1c8802186e87d91dfdc9a8c454d894bfa2199a7cf7c1adf0 Use chia wallet get_offers --id e479f5ab94ad2bfa1c8802186e87d91dfdc9a8c454d894bfa2199a7cf7c1adf0 -f 455644407 to view its status
 ```

-After a few minutes, the VC Holder can verify that the Offer has been confirmed:
+After a few minutes, enter the `get_offers` command from the previous command's output.
+This should show that the Offer has been confirmed:

 ```bash
 chia wallet get_offers --id e479f5ab94ad2bfa1c8802186e87d91dfdc9a8c454d894bfa2199a7cf7c1adf0 -f 455644407